 01What to Say When You Arrive at the Interview

 Be courteous and respectful to this first contact at the company.
 Many hiring managers will ask the receptionist for his or her impression of a candidate.
-Act rude or dismissive, and you could put yourself out of the running before you even meet with Human Resources.
+If you act rudely or dismissively, you could put yourself out of the running for the job before you even meet with the hiring manager.

 02What to Say When You Meet the Hiring Manager

-You will either be escorted to the interview room, or the hiring manager will come out to meet you in the reception area.
-Again, take the time to introduce yourself so the interviewer knows who you are.
+You may have to wait a few minutes for your appointment.
+Then, you will either be escorted to the interview room, or the hiring manager will come out to meet you in the reception area.
+Even though you have an appointment, take the time to introduce yourself, so the interviewer knows who you are.